NCAR/panterm/README.md

 ``./panterm.sh <script> -h``

 #### Review script
 Pulls down a site into a local ddev container and merges PR in for testing.
-Will disable simplesaml as well as provide a link to login for a user.
+Will disable simplesaml as well as provide a link to login for the entered user.

 General usage:

 ``./panterm.sh review [SITENAME] [PR]``

 Where ``SITENAME`` is the site to test the pr on and ``PR`` is the pull request number in 0-9 format.